-In addition to the museum’s main campus, PEM’s Phillips Library Reading Room, located at 306 Newburyport Turnpike in Rowley, MA, will reopen to the public on Thursday, July 16.
-To learn more details about opening hours and plan your visit, please see: pem.org/visit/library
+In addition to the museum’s main campus, PEM’s Phillips Library Reading Room, located at 306 Newburyport Turnpike in Rowley, MA, has now reopened to the public.
+To learn more details about opening hours and plan your visit, please see: pem.org/visit/library.

 After months of quarantine, the uplift of stepping into PEM’s soaring, sunlit spaces and communing with art and with friends, will remind you why you love museums and why they are so vital to our culture.
 Here are just a few things you can look forward to experiencing:

 - Two fan-favorite installations, Charles Sandison: Figurehead 2.0 and Anila Agha’s All the Flowers are for Me will draw you back into their immersive realms of light and shadow.

 - This fall, the world’s largest collection of materials related to the Salem Witch Trials goes on view for the first time in 30 years.
 Salem Witch Trials 1692 offers new insights and helps explain why this complex tragedy still captivates us today.